blackary/neat-starter/src/posts/daily/mon-mar-3.md

 ### Praise

-P﻿salm 72e, 133a
+P﻿salm 127a, 133a

 ### Prayer

-1. Pray that you might shake up your world as you follow Jesus.
+1. Pray that the opposition of God’s enemies won’t stop you.
 2. Pray for a specific application from yesterday's sermons.
 3. Pray for a member of our church, for your family, and for a non-Christian friend/family member.

-<div><small><i>Notes this week are drawn in part from commentaries by John Calvin, William Hendriksen, Kent Hughes, Godron Keddie, Warren Wiersbe, James E. Smith, Steve Wilmshurst, the Theological Dictionary of the Old and New Testaments (TDOT, TDNT) and notes from the CSB Study Bible, and the Reformation Study Bible (RSB).</i></small></div>
+<div><small><i>Notes this week are drawn in part from commentaries by John Calvin, William Hendriksen, Kent Hughes, Wallace P. Benn, Stan K. Evers, Steve Wilmshurst, Daniel M. Doriani, Craig S. Keener, the Theological Dictionary of the Old and New Testaments (TDOT, TDNT) and notes from the CSB Study Bible, and the Reformation Study Bible (RSB).</i></small></div>